• Skip to main content

 • Recipe FAQs

-• Green Moong Dal Uttapam (Mung Bean Pancake)
+• Green Moong Dal Uttapam (No Fermentation)

 Ingredients

 • Green Mung Beans- This recipe uses mainly Green Split Mung beans along with white urad lentils and a little rice.
-If you want to make yellow moong dal pancake, try my moong dal chilla recipe.
+If you want to make a yellow moong dal pancake, try my moong dal chilla recipe.
 You may use whole green moong dal too.

 • Spices- Red Chilli powder and salt.